ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 This folder contains:

-All the library functions for tensegrity statics and dynamcis analysis are organized in this folder.
+All the library functions for tensegrity statics and dynamics analysis are organized in this folder.
 By following instructions of statics and dynamics analysis from ''User_Guide.pdf", one can perform the analysis.

 #### Software Verification and Examples